Doing hard things is hard.

 When I feel like I’m in the thick of battle, I intentionally take the time to “dress myself” for war.
 Ephesians 6 outlines our armor.
-Praying through the passage and reading it out loud, I verbally clothe myself with the protection God offers.
+Praying through the passage and reading it out loud, I meditate upon the protection God offers.

-I do this, because it gives me a visual and verbal outline of what my “armor” and “weapons” are.
+I pray through this passage, because it gives me a visual and verbal outline of what my “armor” and “weapons” are.
 It grounds me in God’s Word.